Colombia 2014: DAY 3 - Las Playas del Carmen

 Check out our spread for breakfast!
 My sister, Diana, is cutting the pan con queso, or bread with goat cheese.
 To the right are tamales that were made by Mauricio's aunt.
 Rice, pork, chicken, potatoes, peas, eggs, and carrots are wrapped and cooked in plantain leaves.
 This retained the moisture of the food and kept the chicken so moist!
 The egg mixture on the bottom is perico, which is scrambled eggs with chopped tomatoes and onions.
 All so savory!

 The water was freezing.
-That little nook beneath the waterfall was where I hid to enter and then escape the cold.
+That little nook beneath the waterfall was where I hid to enter and then escaped the cold.

 The highlight of my day: Cousin Juan David, Mauricio, Christian, Tío Misael, and I played barefoot 5 vs. 5 soccer on a mountain with the locals!
 Within seconds, I scored a "gooooooal"!
 After a while, I experienced shortness of breath, while running in the high altitudes.
 That did not stop us.
 We were leading 5-0, then lost 6-7.
 (Maybe it did stop us.)
 My team was so awesome!
 You should have seen Tío Misael weaving through our opponents and kicking goals.
 This was so.
 Much.
 FUN!!